Fine-tuning danbot

 In Which Before-and-After Prose Pairs Are Harvested From Manual Edits, a LoRA Adapter Is Trained on Qwen3 8B via Together AI, and a Four-Signal Evaluation Harness Is Assembled.

 Claude is a bad ghostwriter for me.
 Not unintelligible, not slow, not even particularly inaccurate — just wrong in the way LinkedIn posts are wrong: smooth, hedging, structurally signposted, breathlessly enthusiastic in flat places.
 I have tried the standard ladder of prompt-side fixes: a hand-tuned /dan-voice skill with a banned-words list and a structural slop catalogue, a Vale ruleset as a mechanical safety net, in-context examples of my own prose stuffed into the system prompt as few-shot exemplars, multiple rounds of “rewrite this in Dan’s voice” against a frontier model.
 The output comes out marginally more Dan-shaped each iteration and still smells like a press release.
 There is a floor on how much taste we can install via prompt engineering, and currently I am still trapped, according to this metaphor, in the taste basement.
-No matter what I do, I cannot dissuade Claude from poorly chosen mixed metaphors like “standard ladder of prompt-side fixes” or “floor on how much taste we can install via prompt engineering.”
-The text pudding is laced with “dan-shaped”, and “load-bearing” tuppences.
+No matter what I do, I cannot dissuade Claude from poorly chosen mixed metaphors like “standard ladder of prompt-side fixes” or the “floor on how much taste we can install via prompt engineering.”
+The text pudding is laced with choke-hazard “dan-shaped”, and “load-bearing” tuppences.

 Look, I’m not claiming my style is perfect.
 But I am claiming that